-- ✓ Official urban population of more than 200,000 - ✓ Situated on the Huon Gulf - Capital of Morobe Province - ✓ Lae's Nadzab Airport is a 30-40 minute drive and had regular flights to Port Moresby and other domestic routes.
-Once the new Highlands Highway is reconstructed between Lae and Nadzab, becoming the 'Super Highway', travel time to and from the airport will reduce dramatically. - ✓ Includes PNG's largest port facilities. - ✓ PNG's major and only road network, the Highlands Highway begins/ends in Lae.
+- ✓ Official urban population of more than 200,000 - ✓ Situated on the Huon Gulf - ✓ Capital of Morobe Province - ✓ Lae's Nadzab Airport is a 30-40 minute drive from town and has regular flights to Port Moresby and other domestic routes.
+Once the new Highlands Highway is reconstructed between Lae and Nadzab, becoming the 'Super Highway', travel time to and from the airport will reduce dramatically. - On completion of a major upgrade, Nadzab Airport will be able to provide international flights. - ✓ Includes PNG's largest port facilities. - ✓ PNG's major and only road network, the Highlands Highway begins/ends in Lae.